How To Choose A Roof Color For A Brick Home

 Play up the color of the brick with a multi-color blend that includes at least one color similar to the brick color.

-Or you can use history as your reference and chose a classic combination.
+Or you can use history as your reference and choose a classic combination.

 DaVinci Roofscapes Slate Black (standard blend) Synthetic Slate

-“For all its subtle differences, brick is virtually the same, whether made across time or around the world.
-The real differences are found in the unique expressions of those who use them.” says the Brick Industry Association and I couldn’t agree more.
+“For all its subtle differences, brick is virtually the same, whether made across time or worldwide.
+The real differences are found in the unique expressions of those who use them,” says the Brick Industry Association, and I couldn’t agree more.

-By tuning into not only the color of your brick but also the color cast you can be sure you’ll select a roof color that plays up the beauty of your brick home.
+Harmonizing the color cast of your bricks with your roof color that plays up the beauty of your home.
 But don’t stop there.
-To truly expresses your personality choose from one of DaVinci Roofscapes 49 colors or 28 blends or use the Color Designer to create your own custom blend at no additional charge.
+Choose from one of DaVinci Roofscapes‘ 49 colors or many blends to truly express your personality.